jaanga/moving-manuals/index.md

-﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page]( http://jaanga.github.io/moving-manuals/index.html "View file as a web page." ) </span>
+﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page] ( http://jaanga.github.io/moving-manuals/index.html "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/jaanga/moving-manuals/';
 value='You are now in the home page view - Click this button to view the read me file and the source code' >